YOGASTUDIO & TEAM

 Welcome to our Ashtanga Yoga Studio on Ingolstädter Straße in Frankfurt’s beautiful Nordend, adjacent to Ostend.
 Conveniently located and quietly located, the rooms of a former kindergarten have been lovingly converted.
 We continue to honour the great energy of the children in the form of two painted stones; these serve us as doorstops.

 》We also like to rent out our rooms or our Shala for workshops, one-off activities or for regular lessons.
-We charge 35€ gross per hour of use of our rooms.
-If you are interested, simply contact us at yoga@ayrf.de or call me directly: 0178-5454132.
+We charge 35€ gross per hour of use of our rooms plus VAT.
+15 minutes before and after for reception, set-up, changing, tidying up etc. If you are interested, just contact us at yoga@ayrf.de or call me directly: 0178-5454132.

 OWNER & YOGA TEACHER